JeffC25/tldrover/README.md

 1. --

 ## API

-### Text Extractor and Analyzer Service
-The OpenAPI document for the text extraction and analyzer service is available [here](https://github.com/JeffC25/tldrover/blob/main/oapi/analyzer_extractor.yaml).
+The OpenAPI document for the API gateway is available [here](https://github.com/JeffC25/tldrover/blob/main/oapi/analyzer_extractor.yaml).

-Endpoints:
+#### Endpoints:
+Newsfeed Service (OpenAPI document available [here](https://github.com/JeffC25/tldrover/blob/main/oapi/newsfeed.yaml).)
+- `/search/` to query for articles with keywords
+- `/topic/` to fetch articles categorized my topic

+Text Extractor/Analyzer Service (OpenAPI document available [here](https://github.com/JeffC25/tldrover/blob/main/oapi/analyzer_extractor.yaml).)
 - `/summary/` to generate summary from a text
 - `/keywords/` to extract keywords from a text
 - `/sentiment/` to analyze sentiment from a text
 - `/article/` to extract text from an article
 - `/file/` to extract text from a PDF file

-### Newsfeed Service
-The OpenAPI document for the text extraction and analyzer service is available [here](https://github.com/JeffC25/tldrover/blob/main/oapi/newsfeed.yaml).

-Endpoints:
-- `/search/` to query for articles with keywords
-- `/topic/` to fetch articles categorized my topic